Erdoğan urges unity among Muslim youth amid global crises

-President Recep Tayyip Erdoğan urged Muslim youth to empower themselves, undertake responsibility and stay united in the face of ongoing crises and rising Islamophobia in the West.
+President Recep Tayyip Erdoğan on Wednesday urged Muslim youth to empower themselves, undertake responsibility and stay united in the face of ongoing crises and rising Islamophobia in the West.

+Addressing a youth forum in Istanbul on Wednesday, Turkey's president also called on Muslims to raise their voice against injustices they witness.

+"Muslims should take responsibility for their own peace and well-being, as well as for the security and future of all humanity, and raise their voices against the injustices they witness," Erdoğan said in his video message to the Islamic Cooperation Youth Forum (ICYF)'s 4th General Assembly.

 He noted that global developments, including terrorism, unprecedented security issues and the COVID-19 pandemic that have been posing a serious threat to humanity, have especially affected Muslim countries.